Lekensteyn/pdf.js-wiki/Contributing.md

 * GitHub account
 * [Node.js](http://nodejs.org/)

 If you develop on Windows, read [[Setting up pdf.js Development Environment for Windows]].
-For font or performance testing you will need [Python](http://www.python.org/download).
+For font testing you will need [Python](http://www.python.org/download).

 _Before you make any changes to the code you will probably want jump down to [Generating reference images](#ref-images) to create the reference snapshot images so you can run the test framework and check for regressions._